csickelco/csickelco.github.io/software/newbie.md

 ---

 # Overview
 Newbie Log is a voice-enabled newborn and infant tracking application that works on any Alexa-enabled device, like the Amazon Echo.
-You can use Newbie Log to record your baby's feeds, sleep, diapers, activity, and weight.
+It's a hands-free way to log your baby's feeds, sleep, diapers, activity, and weight -- information that's helpful to have for visits to the pediatrician and your own records.

 # Instructional Videos
 Coming Soon

 # Cheat Sheet
+Below are some common ways to invoke Newbie Log on your Alexa device.

 ## Setup
 A one-time setup command is needed to start using Newbie Log: